 Naturopathic medicine is based on the principle that the human body has an innate healing ability.
 Naturopathic doctors (NDs) are taught to view the patient as a complex, interrelated system (a whole person), not as a disease.

-Naturopathic physicians individualize treatment plans that blend the best of modern medical science and traditional natural medical approaches to not only treat disease but to also optimize health.
+Naturopathic physicians individualize treatment plans that blend the best of modern medical science and traditional natural medical approaches to not only treat disease but also optimize health.

 Naturopathic medicine is based on the following 6 principles: